rclone/rclone/docs/content/docs.md

 unchanged files, testing by size and modification time or MD5SUM.
 Doesn't delete files from the destination.

+Note that it is always the contents of the directory that is synced, not the directory so when source:path is a directory, it's the contents of source:path that are copied, not the directory name and contents.

+If dest:path doesn't exist, it is created and the source:path contents go there.

+For example

+    rclone copy source:sourcepath dest:destpath

+Let's say there are two files in sourcepath

+    sourcepath/one.txt
+    sourcepath/two.txt

+This copies them to

+    destpath/one.txt
+    destpath/two.txt

+Not to

+    destpath/sourcepath/one.txt
+    destpath/sourcepath/two.txt

+If you are familiar with `rsync`, rclone always works as if you had written a trailing / - meaning "copy the contents of this directory".
+This applies to all commands and whether you are talking about the source or destination.

 ### rclone sync source:path dest:path ###

 Sync the source to the destination, changing the destination